Financial Wellness

 1. Emotions: Have you ever bought something impulsively because it made you feel good?
 Emotions such as stress, anxiety, fear, or happiness can all influence your financial decisions.
 For example, you might be more likely to make impulsive purchases or overspend when stressed.
 On the other hand, when you are feeling happy, you might be more willing to take risks or make investments.

 2. Impulses: We all have moments when we want to buy something immediately without thinking much about it.
-These impulses can often override our rational thinking when it comes to money.
+These impulses can often override our rational thinking about money.

 Spending Habits: